 12. Teacher Tote

 Don’t know what to give a teacher who has everything?
 Why not give them a bag to put it all in?
-Customize a canvas tote bag for your teachers for all of their supplies—from pens and pencils to books and laptops.
+Customize a canvas tote bag for your teachers to put all of their supplies—from pens and pencils to books and laptops.
 Place a quote and phrase on the front for extra meaning and have your teacher walk into the classroom in style.

 13. Set of Markers